Updated 1-Page Formula Sheets for AA & AI courses (to be used in exams)

 When does the new IB Mathematics curriculum start?

 The new IB Mathematics curriculum commences with the cohort of IB students starting their DP in August/ September, 2019.
-The first assessment for the New Curriculum will take place in May, 2021.
+The first assessment for the New Curriculum takes place in May, 2021.

-Which new IB Mathematics subject should I take?
+Which new IB Mathematics course should I take?

-Which new IB Mathematic subject is the easiest / hardest?
+Which new IB Mathematic course is the easiest / hardest?

 This is a subjective question and individual views may vary.
-Based off the course content and specimen papers, AI SL looks to be the easiest subject and AA HL looks to be the hardest subject of the 4 options.
+Based off the course content and specimen papers, AI SL looks to be the easiest course and AA HL looks to be the hardest course of the 4 options.
 AI HL and AA SL are comparable in difficulty, however AI HL has more course content to cover (an additional 90 HL hours).

-Which new IB Mathematics subjects will Universities accept?
+Which new IB Mathematics courses will Universities accept?

-10 leading Universities were sampled to understand their acceptance criteria.
+10 leading universities were sampled to understand their acceptance criteria.
 Their responses have been summarised in the info-graphic above.
-Universities around the world are still determining prerequisites and it is recommended that students reach out to the recruitment office of their preferred universities to understand course prerequisites prior to subject selection.
+Universities around the world are still determining prerequisites and it is recommended that students reach out to the recruitment office of their preferred universities to understand course prerequisites prior to course selection.

-Where do I find resources for the new IB Mathematics curriculum?
+Where do I find resources for the new IB Mathematics courses?

-The leading textbook providers have updated their IB Mathematics offering to cater for the new subjects.
-For digital resources (websites, videos & exam preparation), Revision Village has released all features and resources for IB Mathematics Analysis and Approaches & IB Mathematics Applications and Interpretations!
-1,200+ exam style questions filtered by topic with videos, practice exams and more!
+The leading textbook providers have updated their IB Mathematics offering to cater for the new courses.
+For digital resources (websites, videos & exam preparation), Revision Village has released all features and resources for IB Mathematics Analysis and Approaches & IB Mathematics Applications and Interpretations.
+1,500+ exam style questions filtered by topic with videos, practice exams and more!

 Thank you Revision Village Members